A3I-DataScience/A3I-DatScience.github.io/Projects.md

 With up to 10 years of experience in the field of AI, our team members have worked on a wide range of projects:

-# Chatbot for Sustainable and Personalized Diet Planning
+# CocinEco-Bot: an AI Assistant for Sustainable and Personalized Diet Planning
 Our project leverages Retrieval-Augmented Generation (RAG), to develop an intelligent chatbot that delivers personalized diet plans.
 The code is open-source and available on [Gitub](https://github.com/A3I-DataScience/NutriBot).